Could 'silver surfers' be making more of internet banking?

 "If you are unsure about managing your money, you may want to consider a managed account.
-The thinkmoney Personal Account splits your money into two accounts - one for essential costs and the other for spending.
+The thinkmoney Managed Current Account splits your money into two accounts - one for essential costs and the other for spending.
 This is designed to ensure that your money for your rent / mortgage and bills, as well as any other monthly costs you tell us about, is in the right place at the right time.
 This is all set up by an expert, with your guidance, so you would still be in control without having to take care of all the day-to-day transactions.

 "The online banking service allows you to manage your money at any time and, if you're not sure, a dedicated Money Manager will be on hand to help you out."

 If you do worry about your online safety while banking, please take a look at some of the guides we have written on this topic.
 They should help you take some steps to feel more secure online:

 - Being safe online: how not to fall foul of fraudsters

 - thinkmoney's guide to mobile & online banking

 Quick and easy to apply

 Apply for a thinkmoney Managed Current Account today.